8483/notes/topics/startupMarketingAdvertising.md

     - Cold Audience Ad Set 2 (Interests)
     - Cold Audience Ad Set 3 (Lookalike)
     - Cold Audience Ad Set 4 (Lookalike)
-    - Warm Audience Ad Set (remarketing, more as a reminder)
+    - Warm Audience Ad Set (Remarketing, more as a reminder)
 ```

 Why is there a warm audience?
 Because the right amount of budget will be automatically calculated and assigned.
 This prevents overspending on a separate dedicated retargeting campaign.